Attacks on parachutists: International humanitarian law

+However, there is no international humanitarian law prohibiting such practice in a non-interstate conflict.
+The International Committee of the Red Cross (ICRC) alleges in its Rule 48 study that attacking parachutists is prohibited by Common Article 3 of the 1949 Geneva Conventions, yet acknowledges in its 2020 commentary "it does not in itself provide rules governing the conduct of hostilities."
+The phrase "treated humanely" implies that a person hors de combat must be under physical control to receive protection under Common Article 3.
+Also, most of the military manuals cited in the Rule 48 study stems from the context of interstate armed conflict, therefore failing to satisfy the prohibition under customary international humanitarian law (which requires both state practice and opinio juris).

 First World War

 Targeting parachutists became an issue during the First World War when fighter pilots targeted manned enemy observation balloons.
 After shooting down a balloon, most pilots refrained from firing at the balloon observers as they escaped by parachute, because they felt it was inhumane and unchivalrous.
 The extension of this courtesy to enemy pilots began towards the end of the First World War when parachutes were provided for pilots of fixed-wing aircraft, but it was again widely perceived that once aircrew were forced to bail out of a damaged aircraft, presuming they did not offer any further resistance, they were considered to have been honorably defeated in battle and should not be "finished off".

 By July 1918, German and Austro-Hungarian Air Force parachute escapes had become routine.
 The Heinecke chutes that German and Austro-Hungarian pilots received were not perfect and sometimes failed to operate safely.
 Some were destroyed by fire before they could open, and occasionally pilots faced the peril of being shot at by Entente fighters.
 British flying ace James Ira T. Jones had no compunction in doing this.
 "My habit of attacking Huns dangling from parachutes led to many arguments in the mess," he said.
 "Some officers of the Eton and Sandhurst type thought it 'unsportsmanlike'.
 Never having been to a public school, I was unhampered by such considerations of 'form'.
 I just pointed out that there was a bloody war on, and that I intended to avenge my pals."